Marsha Hunt (actress, born 1946): Television

 In 1988, Hunt played Elvi Rogers in The Play on One: Unreported Incident.
 In 1990, Hunt played Bianca in the BBC television production of Othello directed by Trevor Nunn.

 Documentaries

-In 1997, when Irish documentary filmmaker Alan Gilsenan made God Bless America, featuring six American cities seen through the eyes of six American authors, Hunt was invited to participate, and her participation resulted in Marsha Hunt's Philadelphia.
-According to Gilsenan, Hunt attributes the success of American democracy and capitalism to the crime of slavery, a crime that must be understood if America is to have peace.
+In 1997, Irish documentary filmmaker Alan Gilsenan made God Bless America, featuring six American cities seen through the eyes of six American authors.
+Hunt's participation resulted in Marsha Hunt's Philadelphia.
+According to Gilsenan, Hunt attributes the success of American democracy and capitalism to the crime of slavery, which must be understood if America is to have peace.
 Hunt fell in love with Gilsenan and moved to the Wicklow mountains near Dublin with him, where in 1999 she helped him fight colon cancer, drawing on her own experiences with the disease.
-Hunt is no longer romantically involved with Gilsenan, who has since married and fathered a child, but as of 2008 still sees him.
+As of 2008, Hunt and Gilsenan were no longer in a relationship.

-Hunt has also been the subject of a documentary, Beating Breast Cancer on ITV, broadcast on September 26, 2005.
+Hunt was the subject of an ITV documentary, Beating Breast Cancer, which was broadcast on September 26, 2005.